dan-chui/portfolio-website/README.md

 ## 💻 Project

-Welcome to the repository for my Portfolio Website.
+Welcome to the repository for my [Portfolio Website](https://www.danchui.dev/)

-This website showcases my frontend and full-stack projects.
+This website showcases my Front-end and Full-Stack projects.
 Each project includes a brief description, the technologies used, and links to the live site and source code.
+Please visit the project's source code page for a more detailed description.

 I consistently work on new projects using different technologies, and update this Portfolio to highlight my skills in web development.